 - Caldo verde (green soup made with finely shredded green kale leaves in broth).

 - Pastéis de bacalhau (codfish cakes).

 - Arroz de Tamboril (monkfish cooked in a laurel, garlic, and tomato stew with rice, almost like a risotto).

 - Alheira de Mirandela (a type of fowl sausage).

 - Arroz de Cabidela (chicken (or rabbit) cooked in its own blood and served with rice).

-- Cataplana de Marisco (fish stew made of white fish, potatoes, seafood, peppers and a hint of chilli).
+- Cataplana de Marisco (a fish stew made of white fish, potatoes, seafood, peppers, and a hint of chili).

 - Sapateira Recheada (stone crab is stuffed with its own roe and insides and served with a type of potato salad).